biocore/emp/methods/methods_release2.md

 #### 3.1 Non-targeted mass spectrometry analysis by LC-MS/MS

+**IMPORTANT**: The processing and annotations below were performed to study the entire EMP dataset at the dataset scale.
+Additionally, the feature table were not subject to normalization or "blank substraction".
+These results could be used to investigate a specific study that is part of the EMP, but this is not recommended.
+Instead, this processing would have to be performed and optimized for each study.
+Contact Louis Felix Nothias [(nothias@ucsd.edu)](nothias@ucsd.edu) for more informations.

-The data were processed and annotated by Louis Felix Nothias (nothias@ucsd.edu) from the [Dorrestein Lab at University of California San Diego](https://dorresteinlab.ucsd.edu/).
+The data were processed and annotated by Louis Felix Nothias [(nothias@ucsd.edu)](nothias@ucsd.edu) from the [Dorrestein Lab at University of California San Diego](https://dorresteinlab.ucsd.edu/).

 ##### Data conversion, preparation and desposition
 The mass spectrometry data were centroided and converted from the proprietary format (.raw) to the m/z extensible markup language format (.mzML) using [ProteoWizard](http://proteowizard.sourceforge.net/download.html) (ver.
 3.0.19, MSConvert tool).
 Citation: [(Chambers et al. _Nature Biotech._, 2012)](https://www.nature.com/articles/nbt.2377).